Faryalaurooj/Vulnerable-Road-Users-Detection-Tracking/README.md

 Now run the command

 ```
-logdir runs/train
+python train.py --workers 8 --device 0,1 --batch-size 4 --data VRU.yaml --img 640 640 --cfg cfg/training/yolov7x.yaml --weights '' --name yolov7 --hyp data/hyp.scratch.p5.yaml

 ```

-so we are using two GPUs for training device 0 and 1 , you can change as per your machine, batch size 4 is good for my GPU memory needs you can adjust as per your machine.
-Dataset is referred by the link VRU.yaml , cfg refers to the initial dataset of yolov7s model on which it was trained through yolovx.yaml file , hyp refers to model type , weights are pre-trained so '' is enough here.
+so we are using two GPUs for training device 0 and 1 , you can change as per your machine, batch size 4 is good for my GPU memory needs, you can adjust as per your machine.
+Dataset is referred by the link VRU.yaml , cfg refers to the initial dataset of yolov7X model on which it was trained through yolov7x.yaml file , hyp refers to model type , weights are pre-trained so '' is enough here IT MEANS IT WILL AUTOMATICALLY DOWNLOAD THE WEIGHTS FROM INTERNET AND THEN IT WILL START TRAINING ITSELF AND ON COMPLETION OF TRAINING IT WILL GENERATE ITS OWN BEST.PT FILE WHICH WILL BE NEW WEIGHTS.

 If some interruption occurs and training stops, resume training by referring to last best possible weights by using following command
 ```